w3c/publ-wg/WorkMode/newbie.md

 ## Specifications in Progress

-A list of the group's specifications, including the publication status of each spec, can be found in the group's *PubStatus* document: [`https://www.w3.org/publishing/groups/publ-wg/PublStatus`](https://www.w3.org/publishing/groups/publ-wg/PublStatus).
+A list of the group’s specifications, including the publication status of each spec, can be found in the group’s [*PubStatus* document](https://www.w3.org/publishing/groups/publ-wg/PublStatus).

 ## New WG Member Introductions